 Around 350 men and over 50,000 women are diagnosed with breast cancer every year in the UK.
 Breast cancer is the second most common cancer that affects women in the country.
-Several factors can increase a person’s risk of breast cancer.
+Several factors can increase a person's risk of breast cancer.
 These include alcohol intake, age, having children, radiation, family history, breast cancer genes, and hormones.
-Better methods of detection at earlier stages of breast cancer and more effective treatment plans can increase a patient’s success in recovery.
+Better methods of detection at earlier stages of breast cancer and more effective and advanced treatment plans can increase a patient’s success for recovery.

 Suite 2, 117a Harley Street, London W1G 6AT